Daniel Andrews: Personal life

-Andrews married Catherine Kesik on 31 December 1998.
-They live in Mulgrave with their three children.
+Andrews met Catherin Kesik—a lawyer's daughter from Mornington, who had been educated at Catholic schools—at Mannix College in 1991 and they married on New Year's Eve 1998.
+They have three children, the first of whom was born in 2002.
 Andrews had a Roman Catholic upbringing, although he rarely attends church.
 Andrews is a supporter of the Essendon Football Club.

 On the morning of 9 March 2021, Andrews slipped and fell on wet steps while on holiday on the Mornington Peninsula.
 He was taken to hospital where he was placed under intensive care.
 He suffered several broken ribs and a broken vertebra from the fall.
 Deputy Premier James Merlino was the Acting Premier until Andrews returned on 28 June 2021.
 Andrews contracted COVID-19 in March 2022.
 He continued to carry out his duties from isolation, and made a full recovery.
+In December 2025, he was admitted to hospital for an unknown medical issue which he said was "minor".

 Honours

-As part of the 2024 King's Birthday Honours, Andrews was awarded a Companion of the Order of Australia for "eminent service to the people and Parliament of Victoria, to public health, to policy and regulatory reform, and to infrastructure development."
+As part of the 2024 King's Birthday Honours, Andrews was appointed a Companion of the Order of Australia for "eminent service to the people and Parliament of Victoria, to public health, to policy and regulatory reform, and to infrastructure development."